facebookresearch/ParlAI/docs/source/tutorial_task.md

 - `load_from_chunk`: Given a chunk index, loads the associated file and returns a list of samples.
 - `create_message`: Given a single sample item from the list returned by `load_from_chunk`, create a Message to return.

-We create an example dummy teacher to demonstrate.
+We create an example teacher to demonstrate.
 Let's suppose that `/tmp/path_to_my_chunks/` is the directory containing our chunks, and each chunk file (e.g. `/tmp/path_to_my_chunks/1.txt`) has the following format: